VirgileDjimgou/VisionBridge-CV/README.md

 There's a **unified WPF client** that merges the vision lab and the PLC/sorting simulator into a single two-column interface.
 The left panel shows live video with bounding-box overlays (when the source supports it), while the right panel displays detection values, plant controls, and sorting decisions.
-You pick one of three data sources at runtime — direct P/Invoke to the DLL (fastest, ~30 fps), HTTP to the REST API (~5 fps with Base64 frames), or OPC-UA (no video, just scalar values).
+You pick one of three data sources at runtime: direct P/Invoke to the DLL (fastest, ~30 fps), HTTP to the REST API (~5 fps with Base64 frames), or OPC-UA (no video, just scalar values).
 All three are abstracted behind an `IVisionSource` interface.
 An optional `IPlantControl` interface lets the OPC-UA and REST sources write back to the server (conveyor speed, inspection toggle, reject gate, camera